samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ***Chaotic Evil (CE).*** Chaotic Evil creatures act with arbitrary violence, spurred by their hatred or bloodlust.
 A villain pursuing schemes of vengeance and havoc is probably Chaotic Evil.

-> ### Unaligned Creatures
->
+!!! note "Unaligned Creatures"

-> Most creatures that lack the capacity for rational thought don’t have alignments; they are unaligned.
+    Most creatures that lack the capacity for rational thought don’t have alignments; they are unaligned.
 [Sharks](/monsters/4775838-reef-shark) are savage predators, for example, but they aren’t evil; they are unaligned.

 #### Alignment and Personality